rhamill1/battle-ship/README.md

 Phase 2 - Elaborate | clean looking and performing 1 round game
     Goals
         function
-            display guess and result text in the browser - Good allow user to reset the game - Good form
+            display guess and result text in the browser allow user to reset the game
+        form
-            remove hard coding from css.  make responsive - Good
+            remove hard coding from css.  make responsive format grid to stay on screen

-            All the labels, submits and commentary at the top is looking cluttered scratch these goals format grid to stay on screen
                 format grid axis to be clean and consistent (margins, padding and borders)

-Phase 3 -
+Phase 3 - Elaborate

-    Add two more columns
+    Add two more columns - Good
-    remove the guess section and allow the hide section to be repurposed for both
+    Center elements within their divs
+    change background color of div after hit